mingxin0607/kafka-ui/Report5.md

 4. Explicitly declaring dependencies enhances testability compared to implicit dependency handling, allowing for easier testing scenarios such as testing with clean databases, multiple threads, or other specific conditions.
 ### 1.2 Identify & Improve the Testability in Code

 In the Kafka-UI project, we try to improve the testability of the code, which makes the code tested more easily.
 There is a class called `UInt32Serde` (path: `kafka-ui-api/src/main/java/com/provectus/kafka/ui/serdes/builtin/UInt32Serde.java`).
-This class is serialization and deserialization for the unsigned integer.
+This class is about doing the serialization and deserialization for the unsigned integer.
 The Serialization Method takes a string input representing a 32-bit integer and converts it into a 4-byte array.
 The deserialization method takes a byte array and converts it back to a string representing an unsigned 32-bit integer.

 We found one example in this class that might make the code not good for being tested.
 The original method directly uses the `Ints.toByteArray` method to convert an Integer into a byte array as follows: